- About Wayne

 - How Can I Help

 - Contact Me

-A relentless fighter for working families and underprivileged children, Wayne D. Fontana was first elected to the Senate on May 17, 2005 in a special election.
-He was re-elected to represent the 42nd Senatorial District in Allegheny County in 2006 and 2010.
+A relentless fighter for working families and children, Wayne Fontana was first elected to the Pennsylvania Senate on May 17, 2005 in a special election.
+He was re-elected to represent the 42nd Senatorial District in 2006, 2010 and 2014.

-Senator Fontana currently serves as Democratic Chair of the Senate Community, Economic & Recreational Development Committee.
-He is also a member of the Judiciary, Law & Justice, Policy and Urban Affairs & Housing committees.
+In addition to his leadership role, he serves as Democratic Chair of the Senate Urban Affairs & Housing Committee.
+He is also a member of the Communications & Technology, Community, Economic & Recreational Development, Law & Justice, Policy and Rules & Executive Nominations committees.
 Senator Fontana is also a member of the Senate Committee on Ethics and Official Conduct.
-In addition, the senator serves on the Legislative Arts Caucus, Community College Caucus, Life Sciences & Biotechnology Caucus and Lupus Caucus.
+In addition, the Senator serves on the Legislative Arts Caucus, Community College Caucus, Early Childhood Education Caucus, Manufacturing Caucus, and Public Television Caucus.

 As a senator, Wayne has championed causes aimed at helping abused and underprivileged children and families.
-He authored bills that would toughen child abuse reporting requirements for school personnel; established a 19-member task force to examine the educational problems facing homeless children; helped expand the CHIP program that provides health insurance for children; and helped launch a website to assist people working with child abuse victims, both caregivers and advocates.
-Furthermore, Senator Fontana successfully led the Senate Democrats earlier this year asking the Pennsylvania Attorney General to allocate designated funding to re-start the Homeowners’ Emergency Mortgage Assistance Program (HEMAP) that assists families in preventing foreclosure.
+His hallmark legislation was a law that toughened child abuse reporting requirements for school personnel.
+He also authored legislation that established a 19-member task force to examine the educational problems facing homeless children; helped expand the CHIP program that provides health insurance for children; and helped launch a website to assist people working with child abuse victims, both caregivers and advocates.
+He is also prime sponsor of legislation that would establish full-day kindergarten programs within every public school district in Pennsylvania.

 Senator Fontana has also fought to bring new jobs and revitalization to many of the struggling industrial communities he represents.
 To that end, he has co-sponsored a legislative package that would invest in statewide job creation and economic development incentives – without raising taxes.